Skip to content

 ConnectionCreationRate After the cluster enters the ACTIVE state.
 The number of new connections established per second per listener.
 This number is aggregated per listener and then filtered for client listeners.

 CpuCreditUsage After the cluster enters the ACTIVE state.
-This Metric helps you monitor the CPU credit usage on the instance.
-If your CPU usage consistently exceeds the baseline level of 20%, you may deplete your CPU credit balance, which can negatively impact cluster performance.
-You can monitor this Metric and set alerts to take corrective actions.
+This metric helps you monitor the CPU credit usage on the instance.
+If your CPU usage consistently exceeds the baseline level of 20%, you might deplete the CPU credit balance, which can negatively affect cluster performance.
+You can monitor this metric and set alarms to take corrective actions.

 FetchConsumerLocalTimeMsMean After providing producers/consumers.
 The average time (in milliseconds) spent processing consumer requests at the leader.